Edward Knight Collins: Later life

 Collins moved to his summer home, "Collinwood" in Wellsville, Ohio, where he engaged in coal mining and oil drilling.
 He remarried, to Sarah Browne, and by 1862 he had moved back to New York City, where he died on January 22, 1878.
-He was buried in an unmarked grave in Woodlawn Cemetery, Bronx.
+The will of "Commodore" Collins left his widow household furniture; horses carriages and harness.
+The balance of his property was to be divided into six parts: 2 parts to his wife; 1 part to be divided among his three sisters (Oliva Collins; Ann Collins; Sexta Coffin} 1 part apiece to each of his three sons {John; Thomas W; E.K) He was buried in an unmarked grave in Woodlawn Cemetery, Bronx.